wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

    :align: center

 Go to the PDB File Browse button and select 5wyz.pdb in the folder.

-Afterwards go to the SDF File Browse button and select the 5VF.sdf file in the folder.
+Go to the SDF File Browse button and select the 5VF.sdf file in the folder.

 The page should look like the page below.